-The report they ordered was completed in late March 2012 and published.
+The report they ordered was completed in late March 2012 and is now published.

-The funds to pay for it were raised through generous donations and a village lottery, among other ideas (though the lottery venture has now been dropped).
+The funds to pay for it were raised through generous donations and a village lottery, among other ideas (though the lottery venture has now come to an end).

 As you may know, a company called Blythe Park Power (BPP) wanted to build a £400 million gas-fired power plant plant near the Blythe Business Park.
 The complex would have been able to generate enough electricity to service nearly two million homes.